houtoms/tensorflow/nvidia-examples/build_imagenet_data/README.md

 ILSVRC2012_img_train.tar, place them into <DATA_DIR>/raw-data/ before running the script to avoid them being re-downloaded.

+**Note:** By default, the script will skip any tfrecord files that already exist in the output directory.
+If bad or partial files are present, please delete them before running the script.

 ### Resizing an existing TFRecord dataset

 1. Run the script, once for each subset: